 Access to Higher Education Program

 JDC rescues Jews at risk, provides relief for Jews in need, supports renewal of Jewish community life, and works to improve the lives of the most vulnerable members of society in Israel.
-JDC-Tevet is partnering with the Government of Israel’s Authority for Economic Development in the Arab Sector and a private foundation to open One-Stop Employment Centers in 21 towns over the next several years to address the employment needs of Israeli Arabs.
-The first Center established, in Tira in February, 2012, equips Arab-Israelis with the tools and resources needed to become economically self-sufficient and establish more resilient community infrastructure.
-Since then, the center has guided more than 1,000 local men and women towards first time or improved employment opportunities through individual counseling, soft skills, vocational and technical training courses.
+JDC-Tevet partners with the Government of Israel’s Authority for Economic Development in the Arab Sector and a private foundation to establish One-Stop Employment Centers in 21 towns over the next several years to address the employment needs of Israeli Arabs.
+Since the One-Stop Employment Center in Tira opened its doors in February 2012, professionals have guided over 1,000 local men and women towards first time or improved employment opportunities through individual counseling, soft skills, vocational and technical training courses.
 The Center expanded and is now responsible for reaching out to residents of 7 local cities and towns composed of 130,000 citizens.
 In the fall of 2012, JDC launched a pilot Access to Higher Education program in Tira under the auspices of the One-Stop Employment Center with the Ministry of Industry, Trade and Labor, serving as the lead government agency in order to scale up the program nationally.
 The goal of this initiative is to encourage more Arab-Israeli high school graduates to pursue higher education.
 Over 500 clients have secured employment since the Tira Center opened its doors two years ago.
 The Center has had success with developing relationships with variety of companies and building awareness about Arab employment and in some cases, developed customized training programs.

 Kav Mashve - Employers' Coalition for Equality for Arab University Graduates